Tools

 A tool that allows the LLM to use a remote MCP server.
 The LLM will automatically list and

-call tools, without requiring a a round trip back to your code.
+call tools, without requiring a round trip back to your code.

 If you want to run MCP servers locally via stdio, in a VPC or other non-publicly-accessible